-18. Shell banks PC Although the Code appropriately addresses shell banks it cannot be properly enforced.
-Financial institutions should not be permitted to enter into, or continue, correspondent banking relationships with shell banks.
+18. Shell banks PC Although the Code appropriately addresses shell banks it cannot be properly enforced. • Financial institutions should not be permitted to enter into, or continue, correspondent banking relationships with shell banks.
 Financial institutions should be required to satisfy themselves that respondent financial institutions in a foreign country do not permit their accounts to be used by shell banks.
-Government has agreed, that there be an amendment to section 47 of the FSCO to make a Penalty Notice (once it becomes final on the expiration on 14 days from the date of issue) to be considered as a debt.
+Consistent with similar provisions in the POCO in respect of DNFBPs, the FSC has therefore proposed, and the Government has agreed, that there be an amendment to section 47 of the FSCO to make a Penalty Notice (once it becomes final on the expiration on 14 days from the date of issue) to be considered as a debt.
 This amendment is at an advanced stage in the House of Assembly having already been debated at the Committee Stage, and it is anticipated that it will be passed at the May sitting of the House of Assembly FINANCIAL SERVICES COMMISSION (AMENDMENT) ORDINANCE 2013 (No. 5 of 2013) adds a new section 476 ^a to the FSCO.
-The amendment was assented to on May 16, 2013 and came into force July 1, 2013.
+The amendment was assented to on May 16, 2013 and came into forcé July 1, 2013.
 Two judicial matters have been commenced since the amendment came into force.
 One of these has since been settled and the other remains in the judicial process.
 The Anti-Money Laundering and Prevention of Terrorist Financing Regulations provide that no bank operating in or from the islands shall enter into or continue a correspondent banking relationship with a shell bank or a bank that is known to permit its accounts to be used by a shell bank.
 Regulation 16 deals with shell banks and provides for a fine up to \$100,000.00 if a bank acts in contravention to the regulation.
+Regulation 16 prohibits banks from carrying on business with a shell bank.
+Regulation 16 and Part 8 of the Code are to be amended to extend their application to all financial institutions.
 19. Other forms of reporting NC It appears that the TCI Authorities have not considered the feasibility and utility of implementing a system where financial institutions are required to report all transactions above a fixed threshold. • We advise that the TCI consider the implementation of a system where all (cash) transactions above a fixed threshold are required to be reported to the FCU.
-In this regard TCI should include as part of their considerations the possible increase of STRs filed, the size of this increase compared to resources available for analyzing the information and the effectiveness of the additional intelligence in the process of TCI Authorities considered and decided against the use of a system where all (cash) transactions above a fixed threshold require reporting to the FCU.
+In this regard TCI should include as part of their considerations the possible increase of STRs filed, the size of this increase compared to resources available for analyzing the information and the TCI Authorities considered and decided against the use of a system where all (cash) transactions above a fixed threshold require reporting to the FCU.